input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 Each wallet contains a number of **accounts**.

-Each account contains a number of **addresses** (i.e. an address is a key of the 2nd level in HD tree).
+Each account contains a number of **addresses** (i.e. an address is a key of the 2nd level in a HD tree).

-This maps to HD tree:
+This maps to a HD tree:

 -   wallet set corresponds to key of 0-th level (*root*),